A specialization inequality for tropical complexes: Introduction

 \end{thm}

-The second sentence of Theorem~\ref{thm:specialization} places additional requirements on the degeneration beyond the strict semistability, whose definitions we now explain.
+The second sentence of Theorem~\ref{t:specialization} places additional requirements on the degeneration beyond the strict semistability, whose definitions we now explain.
 A \defi{closed stratum} of dimension $n-k$ in~$\X$ is a connected component of the intersection of any $k+1$ components of the special fiber.
-The \defi{locally closed stratum} is formed by removing all lower-dimensional closed strata from a fixed closed stratum, and so Theorem~\ref{thm:specialization} requires that these differences are affine varieties, when they have dimension at most $n-2$.
-For the closed strata of dimension~$n-1$ and $n$, Theorem~\ref{thm:specialization} puts a weaker condition of \defi{robustness}, which means that the union of the lower dimensional strata form a big divisor, in the sense of birational geometry~\cite[Sec.
-2.2]{lazarsfeld}.
+Each closed stratum contains a corresponding locally closed stratum, which is formed by removing all lower-dimensional closed strata, and so Theorem~\ref{t:specialization} requires these differences to be affine varieties, when their dimension is $n-2$ or less.
+For the closed strata of dimension~$n-1$ and $n$, Theorem~\ref{t:specialization} puts a weaker condition of \defi{robustness}, which means that the union of the lower dimensional strata form a big divisor, in the sense of birational geometry.
+See Definition~\ref{d:robust-affine-strata} for details on both of these definitions.

-Although Theorem~\ref{thm:specialization} does not apply directly to all regular semistable degenerations because of these hypotheses, we note that any regular semistable degeneration whose special fiber has projective components can be modified into one with affine locally closed strata by a sequence of blow-ups~\cite[Prop.~2.10]{cartwright-complexes}.
+Although Theorem~\ref{t:specialization} does not apply directly to all regular semistable degenerations because of these hypotheses, it does apply after first modifying by a sequence of blow-ups, at least for projective degenerations: \begin{prop} Suppose that $\X$ is regular, strictly semistable degeneration, and all the components of the special fiber $\X_0$ are projective.
+Then, there exists a series of blow-ups, with centers contained in the special fiber, which results in a regular, strictly semistable degeneration $\X'$ whose locally closed strata are all affine. \end{prop}